Buying from a private seller

 Not all consumer guarantees apply when you buy from a private seller (and the item is not sold in the course of their business).

-If you buy from a private seller you are still guaranteed clear title of the item, unless you were told otherwise before the sale.
-This means the seller must ensure no one is entitled to repossess or take back the item (for example, if it was stolen or sold without the owner’s consent); and there is no money owning on the item.
+If you buy from a private seller you should still have clear title of the item, unless you were told otherwise before the sale.

 If you are buying a car or boat it is advisable to do a Personal Property Securities Register (PPSR) check.
 The seller may also have their own refunds and returns policy.
 Look for one on their web page or profile.